iftekmahmud/iftekmahmud.github.io/blog/evil-twin/README.md

      <img src="assets/images/4b.png" width="650">
    </div>

-   `dnsmasq.conf` file configures `dnsmasq` to act as a DHCP server, assigning IP addresses to devices that connect to your rogue AP.
+   The `dnsmasq.conf` file configures `dnsmasq` to act as a DHCP server, assigning IP addresses to devices that connect to your rogue AP.

    - `interface=wlan0`
    Similar to the `hostapd.conf` setting, this tells dnsmasq to use `wlan0` to handle network traffic.
 It’s the same "radio" used by `hostapd`, ensuring the rogue AP and DHCP server work together.